 Mitch Daniels (28:07):

-Do I read you right?
+Did I read you right?

 Stephanie Slade (28:08):

-Yeah.
-So there has been this debate over for a long time about whether wokeness or intersectionality, the political correctness should be viewed as a substitute or pseudo religion, and there are many ways in which it does seem to be filling that same space in some people's lives.
-They're looking for meaning, they're looking for something higher that they can dedicate their lives to.
-They believe that, again, that there are injustices that in the world and they want to do something about that.
-But yes, I think that the thing that is missing is that it is entirely, again, you're pigeonholed based on what characteristics that have nothing to do with your choices or
+Yeah, so there has been this debate for a long time about whether wokeness or intersectionality or this political correctness should be viewed as a substitute or a pseudo religion.
+And there are many ways in which it does seem to be filling that same space in some people's lives.
+They're looking for meaning.
+They're looking for something higher that they can dedicate their lives to.
+They believe that, again, that there are injustices in the world, and they want to do something about that.

-The person that you have chosen to be, and there's nothing that you can do to change where you are in that victimhood hierarchy really well.
-In fact, there are things you can do, you can choose to take on.
-This is, I think, part of the reason that we see so many more young people identifying as members of the LGBT community because they can get points that way, but for the most part, you're sort of rigidly stuck in a hierarchy and you can do nothing about it, and you can't work hard and you can't do anything to change your status.
-You're just sort of stuck in, if you're a little on the totem pole, you're just told to deal with it because that's the way it is.
-This is certainly not the way that we think.
-The Christian tradition approaches things where if you have, because you're treated as a permanently a sinner, whereas the Judeo-Christian tradition would say, if you're a sinner, you can atone for that.
+But yes, you’re pigeonholed based on characteristics that have nothing to do with your choices or the person you’ve chosen to be.
+And there’s really nothing you can do to change where you fall in that victimhood hierarchy.
+Well, in fact, there are things you can do.
+You can choose to take on and this is, I think, part of the reason we see so many more young people identifying as members of the LGBT community, because they can gain points that way.
+But for the most part, you’re rigidly stuck in a hierarchy.
+You can’t work hard, and you can’t do anything to change your status.
+You’re just stuck.
+And if you’re low on the totem pole, you’re simply told to deal with it, because that’s the way it is.

 Mitch Daniels (30:22):

 I mean, your description of the helplessness, the hopelessness, the immutable nature of this, that's oppression.
-Whether the oppressions that we are told that we are lectured about so often these days are real or imagined or exaggerated.
-That's real oppression.
-When there's no relief, there's no escape.
-There's no way to rise up,
+Whether the oppressions that we are told that we are lectured about so often these days are real or imagined or exaggerated, that's real oppression when there's no relief, there's no escape, there's no way to rise up.

 Stephanie Slade (30:42):